eudoxia0/eudoxia0.github.io/article/_posts/2023-06-02-sketch-post-orm.md

 There is a missing middle: something with a bit more convenience and less boilerplate than writing all the query boilerplate by hand, but without the problems of ORMs that try to reinvent the whole universe and do so poorly.

-# Background

-- background
-  - what license do i have to speak of this?
-  - not much
-  - most of my experience is using the django orm
-  - in a past life i wrote my own orm inspired by the django orm
-    - for common lisp
-    - with automatic migrations using schema diffing
-    - i started a rewrite that I never ended
-  - not a dba
-  - don't know enough about raw sql
-  - but actively working on learning

 # The Sketch